samjarman/DogeKit/README.md

-DogeKit was inspired by [this project.](http://visualidiot.com/articles/doge) It's meant for a laugh during those times in development where things just aren't going your way.
-Other good use could be an easter egg.
+DogeKit was inspired by [this project.](http://visualidiot.com/articles/doge) Use it as you like.

 ###Installation
 If you use Cocoapods: